rear/rear.github.com/development/index.md

 and new features through the issue-tracker at:
 <http://github.com/rear/rear/issues>

-Once reported, one of the contributors can assign it to himself, classify the issue by tagging it or link it to a specific milestone release.
+Once reported, one of the contributors can assign it to someone, classify it and attached it to a milestone release.
 Managing issues in this manner helps in collaborating, but also provides full transparency to users and contributors alike.

 ### Release planning